bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/6 Creep/creep (materials).md

 Creep occurs over 3 stages:
 1) Primary stage - The rate of strain decreases, this is due to [[cold work hardening|strain hardening]]
 2) Secondary stage - Constant rate of strain, the majority of the components life is spent in the secondary stage
-3) Tertiary - The rate of strain increases, this leads f
+3) Tertiary - The rate of strain increases, this leads to failure and usually [[necking]]

 ### Example
 ![[Pasted image 20211203152906.png]]